 Barbara A. Perry

-In a mere one thousand days, Jacqueline Bouvier Kennedy created an entrancing public persona that has remained intact for nearly forty years.
-Even now, a decade after her death, she remains a figure of enduring—and endearing—interest.
-Yet, while innumerable books have focused on the legends and gossip surrounding this charismatic figure, Barbara Perrys is the first to focus largely on Kennedys White House years, portraying a First Lady far more complex and enigmatic than previously perceived.
+In a mere one thousand days, Jacqueline Bouvier Kennedy created an entrancing public persona that has remained intact for more than a half-century.
+Even now, long after her death in 1994, she remains a figure of enduring—and endearing—interest.
+Yet, while innumerable books have focused on the legends and gossip surrounding this charismatic figure, Barbara Perry’s is the first to focus largely on Kennedys’ White House years, portraying a First Lady far more complex and enigmatic than previously perceived.

 “In her clear, engaging study, Perry . . . argues that Jackie exerted an impressive, enduring cultural influence on Washington and the White House, an influence unsurpassed by other first ladies. . . .
 Perry's book has a special focus that has been insufficiently developed in other studies.
 Although sympathetic to her subject, Perry identifies some of Jackie’s less favorable traits and at times discusses her marriage when it relates to the book’s focus. . . .
 General readers will find [this book] enjoyable, and scholars will appreciate its research base.”

 “The book’s strength lies in Perry's attention to detail.”

 “Free from Camelot idolatry and untainted by revisionist sensationalism, Perry delivers a nuanced and insightful profile of Jacqueline Kennedy’s fascinating life, from debutante to First Lady to custodian of her husband’s legacy.
 More clearly than ever, we can now appreciate how much she changed the institution of First Lady and, also, how much it changed her.”

 —Douglas Brinkley, author of Tour of Duty: John Kerry and the Vietnam War